novasearch/wiki.novasearch.org/wiki/Software_Libraries.md

 To keep both Python and libraries required for the Web Search course isolated from other libraries installed in your computer, let’s create a conda environment:

-Step 3: Run the following command to create a conda env:
+_Step 3_: Run the following command to create a conda env:

     $ conda create -n <env_name> python=3.6